magepow/magento-2-wallpaper/README.md

-# Magento2 Wallpaper Change the product price as desired
+# Magento2 Wallpaper Change the product price as desired,  multiple prices in one product

 ## Details